dhenize/TodoList-Jelizen/README.md

 Skills: React js, HTML, CSS, JavaScript, Tailwind, Figma

 LICENSE

-This activity is intended for educational and portfolio purposes only.
+This simple project is intended for educational purposes only.
 All rights reserved to Jelizen Team.